 Person needs extensive help getting in and out of tub or shower.

 Person needs hands on help with bathing and drying of body.

 Person must always use adaptive devices and needs assistance with arranging adaptive devices for the bath.

 Person can only manage sponge baths due to disabilities.

 Person requiring a bed bath can assist with some part of the task.

 Person needs occasional help with zippers, buttons or putting on shoes and socks.

-Person may need help laying out and/or selecting clothes.
+Person may need help laying out or selecting clothes.

 Person needs reminding or monitoring for completion of dressing.